vishalchovatiya/CPP_Templates/Memory model of C++ object.md

       |                        |
 ```

-- As you can see all data members are going into the stack with the same order of their declarations(which is guaranteed by most of the compilers, apparently).
+- As you can see all data members are in the stack with the same order of their declarations(which is guaranteed by most of the compilers, apparently).
-- All other methods, constructor, destructor & compiler augmented code(which I have not shown for simplicity) go into the text segment.
-These methods are then called & passed this pointer(not shown here for simplicity) of calling object in its 1st argument explicitly which we discuss in the separate article.
+- All other methods, constructor, destructor & compiler augmented code go into the text segment.
+These methods are then called & passed this pointer implicitly of calling object in its 1st argument which we have discussed in the this[TODO] article.

 ### Memory layout of class having virtual function & static data member
 ```